17. Policy Builder Apps

 Above the Or create new Container field is a dropdown list which displays what happens to a call after it has gone through the current container.
 By default this option is Hung Up - this makes sure that if a call has nowhere to go, it is terminated correctly.
 As new containers are added, this list is populated.
 If a link is automatically connected, the selected option in the list changes to match.
 This list always reflects the route of the connector.

-These are all Call policies and have the same capabilities as a normal Call policy, above, and can be edited if necessary.
+When the Natterbox app is installed into Salesforce, the system automatically creates 7 system policies, listed below.
+There are 3 call policies and 4 digital policies; they have the same capabilities as a normal policies and can be edited if necessary.
 However, each policy has a specific purpose within the system.

 In addition to the start block, this policy has a container called DDI Numbers by default (instead of the From Policy container found in a normal Call policy).
 This leads to an Action container that holds a Connect a Call app, configured to Connect an inbound call routed via a DDI number to the DDI User.